krishnaperumalla/FBI-Time-Series-Forecasting/README.md

 FBI Time Series Forecasting
 Project Overview
 This project focuses on forecasting monthly crime trends using a historical dataset of crime incidents provided by the FBI.
-The dataset includes detailed records of crime incidents with attributes such as crime type, location (neighborhood, coordinates), and temporal information (year, month, day, hour, minute).
+The dataset includes detailed records with attributes such as crime type, location (neighborhood, coordinates), and temporal information (year, month, day, hour, minute).
 The primary goal is to predict future monthly crime occurrences by crime type, leveraging time series analysis to provide actionable insights for public safety strategies and crime prevention.
 The project employs data preprocessing, exploratory data analysis (EDA), and the SARIMA model to capture long-term trends and short-term fluctuations in crime data.
 The final model achieves a high accuracy of 81.57% with low forecast error metrics (MAE and RMSE), demonstrating its effectiveness for real-world applications.
 Table of Contents